2ND GRADE BASKETBALL LEAGUE - Winter 2021

 Registration Form and Fees

 Volunteer coaches will lead a 10-15 minute practice followed by an informal game that includes two, 10 minute halves (WP&R staff will officiate).
 Game scores will not be kept and teams will likely be coed.
 The informal games will be an exciting opportunity for the children to practice the skills they have learned.
 “Man to Man” defense will be the only defense allowed in this league so children have a chance to work on their individual defensive skills.
-The five-week league will be held on Sunday afternoons starting February 2nd with game times between 1pm and 5pm.
+The five-week league will be held on Saturday mornings starting February 6th.
 No other practices are held outside of these scheduled times.
-The league schedule with team rosters will be available on this webpage by January 30th.
+The league schedule with team rosters will be available on this webpage on or before February 1st.

 All equipment will be provided.